 However, rules at 5 CFR 550.162 authorize payment of AUO pay during a temporary assignment that would not otherwise warrant the payment of AUO pay if the temporary assignment is directly related to a national emergency declared by the President.
 Under those rules, an agency may continue to pay AUO pay for not more than 30 consecutive work days for such a temporary assignment and for a total of not more than 90 workdays in a calendar year while on such a temporary assignment.
 Time during which an employee continues to receive AUO pay under those provisions is not considered in computing the weekly average number of irregular overtime hours used in determining the amount of an employee’s future AUO payments.

-Border Patrol Agents—A set of separate overtime policies replaced AUO pay for Border Patrol agents effective in 2016.
+Border Patrol Agents—A set of separate overtime policies, replacing AUO pay, applies to Border Patrol agents.
 See Section 6 in this chapter.

 Availability pay is premium pay of 25 percent of basic pay (including locality pay) granted to certain law enforcement personnel who have criminal investigation responsibilities (see 5 U.S.C.
 5542(d) and (e), 5 U.S.C.
 5545a, and 5 CFR 550.181-187, .103 and .111(f)), replacing the use of administratively uncontrollable overtime (AUO) pay for employees in this category.